Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Report of the Denis Goldberg Legacy Foundation (here)

-Speech of Karl Rössel for the opening of the exhibition on 28 February 2017 at the Castle of Good Hope in Cape Town. (here)
+Speech by Karl Rössel at the opening of the exhibition on 28 February 2017 at the Castle of Good Hope in Cape Town. (here)

 Cape Town TV – Between the Lines, March 16, 2017: